msobanjo/courseware/topics/markdown/modules/advanced/README.md

 By no means is this an extensive Markdown module, but it should give you the tools to create Markdown README.md files to a relatively good standard.
 Make sure to give the task below a go!
 ## Task
 * Go to the [projects folder](../project)
-* Create a README.md to explain how to get the simple python game up and running
+* Create a README.md to explain how to get the simple python application up and running
 * The formatting is for you to be creative with, but you must highlight to the user that they need to:
   * Install python3 (including a link to the website)
   * Install `pip3` - `sudo apt install python-pip`